A successful data management and BI strategy must answer some key questions, such as:

 What is ETL?
 ETL Process Explained

-As the name suggests, ETL is a three-step process in which data is extracted from one or more data sources, converted into the required state, and loaded into a database or cloud data warehouse.
-In addition to these three steps, developers are also required to perform error handling as and when required.
+As the name suggests, ETL data integration is a three-step process in which data is extracted from one or more data sources, converted into the required state, and loaded into a database or cloud data warehouse.
+In addition to these three steps of how to ETL data, developers are also required to perform error handling as and when required.

 Step 1: Extract

 Businesses collect large amounts of data from a variety of internal and external sources.
-This data is kept within various databases, and therefore, data processing is needed to create an integrated and complete view of all information assets.
+This data is kept within various databases, and therefore, requires an ETL engine which processes data to create an integrated and complete view of all information assets.
 The process of ETL for big data starts with identifying data that is significant in supporting organizational decision-making.
 Once the data sources have been identified, connections are built to the required ETL databases to extract data for transformation.

 Step 2: Transform

-ETL transformation logic is applied to bring uniformity to the disparate data definitions of information collected from different data sources.
+Perform ETL transformations to bring uniformity to the disparate data definitions of information collected from different data sources.
 A set of business rules (such as aggregation, joins, sort, union functions) are used to transform data into a consistent format for reporting and data analysis and to ensure data consistency across the organization.
+Transformations are a key part of the ETL process and the right tool is needed to perform this smoothly to gain valuable insight from the source information.

 Step 3: Load